frame-dev/SpigotPluginManager/README.md

 - **Enable or disable plugins** by renaming them with a configurable suffix
 - **Customizable settings** for plugin management
 - **User-friendly graphical interface**
-- **Display Plugin Information** such as name, version, description, and authors
+- **Display Plugin Information** such as name, version, description, authors and more.

 ## Requirements